shariq101/shariq101/README.md

 🔭 I’m currently working on Deep Learning Models

-🌱 I’m currently learning RNN
+🌱 I’m currently learning BERT, ELMo and everything leading to GPT-3.

 Apart from the world of tech, I like reading philosphy specially Lingustics and Etymologics, which helps me understand NLP with a unique perspective.